uyamazak/hc-pdf-server/README.md

 At present, it seems not to be able to judge whether `Page` is being processed or not.

-Therefore, in hc-pdf-server, the error is avoided by preparing two or more `Page` at the time of starting, and using it in order.
+Therefore, in hc-pdf-server, the error is avoided by preparing two or more `Page` at the time of server starting, and using them in order.

 The number of starting pages can be changed by env `HCPDF_PAGES_NUM` (default: 3).